dbashford/mimosa-volo/README.md

 ## Overview

 This a mimosa module that will import GitHub dependencies using the Volo tool.
-It also serves as an example for how to create Mimosa modules that enrich Mimosa will extra commands.
+It also serves as an example for how to create Mimosa modules that enrich Mimosa with extra commands.

 Valid with Mimosa version `0.7.2` and above.